Signal propagation and linear response in the delay Vicsek model: Collective maneuver

 \section{Collective maneuver}

-To sustain their cohesion, flocks are able to perform collective maneuvers~\cite{cavagna2015flocking}.
-We now investigate the ability of individual members to initiate such maneuvers in the time delay VM.
-Specifically, we consider an initially ($t=0$) fully polarized flock, with all particles moving in the same direction $\mathbf{v}_{\text{init}}/v_0=(1,0,0)^\intercal$, corresponding to the polarization $\Phi=(\sum_i \mathbf{v}_i)^2/v_0N = 1$.
+To sustain their cohesion, flocks need to be able to perform collective maneuvers~\cite{cavagna2015flocking}.
+We now investigate the ability of individual members to initiate such maneuvers in the delay VM.
+Specifically, we consider an initially ($t=0$) fully polarized flock, with all particles moving in the same direction $\mathbf{v}_{\text{init}}/v_0=(1,0)^\intercal$, corresponding to the polarization $\Phi=(\sum_i \mathbf{v}_i)^2/v_0N = 1$.
 The initial positions are distributed randomly inside a circle of diameter $L_\text{F}$ around the origin.
-The only exception is a single \textit{leader} placed at the front of the flock, $\mathbf{r}_{\text{L}}(0)=(L_\text{F},0,0)^\intercal$.
+The only exception is a single \textit{leader} placed at the front of the flock, $\mathbf{r}_{\text{L}}(0)=(L_\text{F},0)^\intercal$.
 To initialize the particle velocities, we assume that the whole flock had evolved along the $x$-axis according to Eqs.~\eqref{eq:vtdisc}, \eqref{eq:rtdisc} for $t<0$, while, for $t\ge 0$, the leader is constrained to make a deterministic turn

 The operator $\mathcal{T}_\varphi$ rotates its argument by an angle $\varphi$.
 Its deterministic time evolution acts as a persistent source of information fed to the flock dynamics.
-For the sake of simplicity, we neglect the noise, $\eta(t)=0$, for now.
+For the sake of clarity, we neglect the noise, $\eta(t)=0$, for now.
+Then the only perturbation in the system is the deterministic motion of the leader, and the initially fully polarized flock can be understood as a steady state configuration of the system.